D-Mona/jcl-guitar-clinics/README.md

 - Select the root folder.
 - Click save.

-The live link can be found here - https://d-mona.github.io/jcl-guitar-clinics/
+The live link can be found here - https://d-mona.github.io/jcl-guitar-clinics/ .

 ## Credits

 ### Content

-- The instructor information on the Instructors page was taken from each musicians page on https://www.wikipedia.org/
+- The instructor information on the Instructors page was taken from each musicians page on https://www.wikipedia.org/ .
-- All of the videos on the Istructors page are from https://www.youtube.com
+- All of the videos on the Instructors page are from https://www.youtube.com .
-- All icons in the footer were taken from https://fontawesome.com
+- All icons in the footer were taken from https://fontawesome.com .

 ### Media

-- All photos on the Home page were taken from https://commons.wikimedia.org
+- All photos on the Home page were taken from https://commons.wikimedia.org .
-- Images on the registration form and Thank you page were taken from https://www.pexels.com/
+- Images on the registration form and Thank you page were taken from https://www.pexels.com/ .